Jarred Kelenic Player Props: Mariners vs. Cardinals

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle in total hits (19) this season while batting .311 with nine extra-base hits.
+- Kelenic has 21 hits, which is best among Seattle hitters this season, while batting .323 with 11 extra-base hits.

-- Among the qualified hitters in MLB action, his batting average ranks 23rd, his on-base percentage ranks 48th, and he is 11th in the league in slugging.
+- Among qualified batters in MLB action, his batting average ranks 17th, his on-base percentage ranks 35th, and he is sixth in the league in slugging.

-- In nine games this season (50.0%), Kelenic has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this year (52.6%), Kelenic has picked up an RBI, including two games with multiple runs batted in.

-- In seven of 18 games this season, he has scored, including multiple runs once.
+- He has scored at least once eight times this year (42.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.